CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create Rules

-Each rule is comprised of a single key-value pair.
+A single key-value pair comprises each rule.
 The key-value pair indicates what messages to include or drop from event information sent to a notification channel.
 You can create more than one rule for a single filter.
 Creating multiple rules for a given filter can provide a very defined filter.
 For example, you can specify rules around hostnames or interface names, enabling you to filter messages specific to those hosts or interfaces.
 You should have already defined channels (as described earlier).

-A fixed set of valid rule keys are defined.
-Values are entered as regular expressions and *vary according to your deployment*.
+NetQ includes a predefined fixed set of valid rule keys.
+You enter values as regular expressions, which *vary according to your deployment*.

 #### Rule Keys and Values